 - An email with this information is preferable.
-(If later, a club wishes to substitute another project, you must notify the Grants Subcommittee Chair before submitting an application). - TRF's approval of the Committee's District Grant Application will be advised to all nominating Clubs, after which these Clubs may apply for their nominated grants.
-Applications for other or additional projects will not be approved until the following January. - If applications for nominated projects have not been received by 30 November, reservation of the grant money for those projects will cease and be returned to the grant pool.
+(If later, a club wishes to substitute another project, you must notify the Grants Subcommittee Chair before submitting an application). - Clubs may apply for their nominated grants from 1st July in the new Rotary year.
+Applications for other or additional projects will not be approved until the following January.
+No grant application can be approved until the Foundation has approved the District Grant. - If applications for nominated projects have not been received by 30 November, reservation of the grant money for those projects will cease and be returned to the grant pool.
 From the following January, after assessing the remaining amount of DG money, grants will be awarded in sequence of their approval. - All Grants are awarded on a per project basis, (not per participating club). - When approving grants, consideration will be given to the Club's history of contributions to the Foundation. - It is anticipated that most Scholarship grants will be paid by the start of the new school year. - If the goods and/or services from a single supplier total \$500 or more, a Supplier Quotation must be provided with the application. - Payment of humanitarian Grants is by way of reimbursement and dependent upon acceptance of a District Grant Report.
-This report is to be accompanied by a copy of invoices and/or receipts, from which the statement of expenses in the report can be reconciled.
-The Report Form is available for download from the Grants page of the District website. - Projects should complete within the Rotary year in order for the club to participate in the DG program in the following year.
+This is to be accompanied by a copy of invoices and/or receipts, from which the statement of expenses in the report can be reconciled.
+The Report Form is available for download from the District website. - Projects should complete within the Rotary year in order for the club to participate in the DG program in the following year.
 If a humanitarian project will extend into the next Rotary year, the outstanding balance of the grant will be paid to the club early in the new year.
 The club will then not be eligible for another DG until that project has been closed, (meaning the project is complete, a report on it is accepted, and any unused grant money has been returned to the District Grants Committee).

-Summary of District Grant Expenditure 2018-19
+Summary of District Grant Expenditure 2019-20

-Total district funds available US\$53,874 = A\$72,826 (which was converted at a rate of 1.35)
+Total district funds available US\$59k= A\$83k(allowing for a conversion rate of 1.41)

 District 9810 Projects Total funds

 10 Scholarships of \$1,000.
 Must be fully matched by the club contribution A\$10,000

 Humanitarian Projects Local - \$1,000 to \$3,000 with value of project being at least \$2,000.
 International - \$2,000 to \$5,000 with value of project being at least \$4,000.
 Both grant types require a Club matching contribution \$-for-\$.
 If project budget requires, clubs must contribute the additional funds needed.
-A\$62,076
+A\$72,179

-Administration of Grants A\$750
+Administration of Grants A\$500

-Total District Grant A\$72,826
+Total District Grants A\$82,679

-Global Grants

-(Monetary amounts are expressed in USD)
+Global Grants (Monetary amounts are expressed in USD's)